The Ultimate Guide to Local SEO for Small Business

 Having a small blog on your website can give you a bump in search rankings.
 You have to make sure that it’s filled with quality content.

-Creating content that ranks isn’t as daunting as it seems.
+Creating content that ranks isn’t as daunting as it seems and is great way to work your local SEO for small businesses.
 Follow these tips and tricks for success.

 Search for mid- or long-tail keywords on subjects relevant to your business.
 Try to incorporate your city’s name if possible (ex. “local SEO agency in St. Louis, Missouri”).